Ten Top Video Games of 2017

-Whether race cars and sports or first person shooter; strategy or massively multiplayer and 3D, 2015 has something to offer every gamer.
-If you’re intent upon immersing yourself in life simulation role-playing or obliterating the universe, 2015 has games suited to every level of play, from casual dabbler to hard-core addict.
+Whether race cars and sports or first-person shooter; strategy or massively multiplayer and 3D, 2017 has something to offer every gamer.
+If you’re intent upon immersing yourself in life simulation role-playing or obliterating the universe, 2017 has games suited to every level of play, from casual dabbler to hard-core addict.

 No matter if your console or platform of choice is Play Station, Xbox, Android or iOS device, the sophistication and artistry of these game designs and storylines is breathtaking.

-Take a look at 10 of the best games of the year—which, laments Forbes magazine’s “Top Video Games of 2015” writer Erik Kain—constituted making some very tough decisions in a year full of extraordinary candidates.
-You’ll find the gaming panorama includes everything from some old favorites and sequels with new environments and challenges to conquer, to brand new entries and a franchise that dominated this years list of amazing entries.
+Take a look at 10 of the best games of the year—which, laments Forbes magazine’s “Top Video Games of 2017” writer Erik Kain—constituted making some very tough decisions in a year full of extraordinary candidates.
+You’ll find the gaming panorama includes everything from new gaming systems and sequels with new environments and challenges to conquer, to brand new entries and a franchise that dominated this years list of amazing entries.

 Think you could challenge the titles above with some of your ideas?
 Why not stretch your imaginative side and research game design schools and degree programs?
 Think of the impact you could make as you move away from the console to an active role in the gaming industry as a game writer, game developer, QA tester or artist and animator.
 If game design and development is your passion and calling, there’s no better time to get started than today.